 Before you agree to treatment your doctor will talk to you about the possible risks.
 The risks and possible side effects depend on the type of cancer you have and its position in the body.
 An advantage of cryotherapy is that it is not as invasive as having an operation.
 People usually recover within a few days after the treatment with very few side effects.

 The side effects it can cause include the following.

-- Pain and discomfort in the treatment area – your doctor will prescribe painkillers to help to control this and it should settle within a few days
+- Pain and discomfort in the treatment area – you will be prescribed painkillers to help control this - it should settle within a few days

-- Bleeding from the treatment area – your nurse will check your blood pressure, pulse and wound on your skin (if you have one) regularly
+- Bleeding from the treatment area – your blood pressure, pulse and wound on your skin (if you have one) will be checked regularly

 - Damage by freezing normal tissue close to the treatment area – your doctor will try to avoid this as much as they can

 People having cryotherapy for a lung tumour may have a build up of fluid around the lung and damage to the lung tissue.

 Men having cryotherapy for prostate cancer have a small risk of nerve damage, which can cause difficulty getting an erection (impotence).